AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/native-pdf-web-editor.md

 AEM Guides also provides the support for language variables.
 Select **Language Variables** <img src="./assets/language-variables.svg" width="25">  in the left panel to define a localized version of the out-of-the-box labels like Note, Caution, and Warning or static text in the PDF output.
 For more details, see [Support for language variables](../native-pdf/native-pdf-language-variables.md).

+### Support for Markdown documents

+Experience Manager Guides also provides support for your Markdown documents.
+Markdown files are easy to author and also provide a variety of formatting options.
+Learn how to [author Markdown documents from the Web Editor](../user-guide/web-editor-markdown-topic.md).

+You can add the Markdown topics to your DITA map and generate the PDF output using the Native PDF output presets.
+Learn how to configure or [create a PDF output preset](#create-a-pdf-output-preset-create-output-preset).